RenzMc/acode-pocketmine-ide/readme.md

 1. Install the plugin in Acode
 2. Set the PocketMine path in the plugin settings
 3. Open a PHP file and start coding with autocompletion
+4. Use cntrl shift p and search pocket to open settings
+5. After that, you set the path to the pocketmine source code.

 ## Settings